 VIDEO: Grow, Harvest, and Process Your Own Stevia - The Best Natural Sweetener

-VIDEO: How to Plant Garlic
+VIDEO: Growing Herbs : How to Grow Garlic

 Mam can u guide me on how to grow more stevia from a single plant is there a way i can reuse the stem can u please guide me on that